biometry/APES/Stats/stats32-MixedModels.md

 #### Crossed vs. nested

 This is a common point of confusion.
-Read []( http://stats.stackexchange.com/questions/228800/crossed-vs-nested-random-effects-how-do-they-differ-and-how-are-they-specified)
+Read [this]( http://stats.stackexchange.com/questions/228800/crossed-vs-nested-random-effects-how-do-they-differ-and-how-are-they-specified)

 ### Estimation of linear mixed models